Indian Legion: Uniform and standard

 The uniform issued to the Indian Legion were the standard German Army uniform of feldgrau in winter and khaki in summer.
-Additionally, the troops wore on their right upper arm a specially designed arm badge in the shape of a shield with three horizontal stripes of saffron, white, and green and featuring a leaping tiger on the white middle band.
-The legend Freies Indien was inscribed in black featured on a white background above the tricolor.
+Additionally, the troops wore on their right upper arm a specially designed arm badge in the shape of a shield with three horizontal stripes of saffron, white, and green and with a leaping tiger on the white middle band.
+The legend Freies Indien was inscribed in black on a white background above the tricolor.
 A saffron, white, and green transfer was also worn on the left side of their steel helmets, similar to the black, white, and red decal German soldiers wore on their helmets.
 Sikhs in the legion were permitted to wear a turban as dictated by their religion instead of the usual peaked field cap, of a colour appropriate to their uniform.

+The Legion's transfer to the Waffen-SS meant they would be issued new uniforms and insignia.
+These were to follow the trend among foreign, largely non-Germanic SS units of having their own insignia as opposed to the standard SS runes.
+In the case of the Indian Legion, this meant most of its members would have a blank collar tab alongside their rank insignia.
+There was a proposal for the Legion to have their unique collar insignia featuring a tiger's head, though extremely few of these collar tabs were actually manufactured and even less were worn by the Legion's members.

-The standard of the Indian Legion, presented as the unit's colours in late 1942 or early 1943, featured the same design as the arm badge previously issued to the men of the Legion.
-It consisted of saffron, white and green horizontal bands, from top to bottom, the white middle band was approximately three times the width of the coloured bands.
+The standard of the Indian Legion, presented as the unit's colours in late 1942 or early 1943, used the same design as the arm badge previously issued to the men of the Legion.
+It consisted of saffron, white and green horizontal bands, from top to bottom; the white middle band was approximately three times the width of the coloured bands.
 The words "Azad" and "Hind" in white were inscribed over the saffron and green bands respectively, and over the white middle band was a leaping tiger.
 This is essentially the same design that the Azad Hind Government later adopted as their flag (although photographic evidence shows that the Indian National Army, at least during the Burma Campaign, used the Swaraj flag of the INC instead).